- Traumatising content

 It’s 2050 something and at the verge of a new era, the first well known superhero is rising to the peak of his career.
 His presence is impossible to be ignored.
-Criminals in London never feel safe.
+Criminals in a city he believes to be cursed never feel safe.
 Countless lives are saved.

 “Cleansing crime,” he calls it.

 Boasting whacky superpowers and a chilling costume, he can be found flipping across the skies, sometimes laughing so cheerfully that it’s contagious.

 Psycho the Superhero is his name, and even the toughest of criminals with their big boy pants cower in terror after hearing a certain catchphrase…

 Upload schedule: Every Saturday.

 - Grammar Score

 - Average Views :

 - Followers :